timmonse/sparrow-local-gui/README.md

 ## Dependencies

-The following are a list of packages/programs that are needed to use the GUI and recording/alpr features
+The following are a list of packages/programs that are needed to use the GUI and recording/alpr features (this may not be comprehensive)

 ```bash
 openalpr